onu-ui/onu-ui/docs/components/card.md

 # Card

-Integrate information in a card container.
+Cards are used to group and display content in a way that is easily readable.

 ## Basic usage